Clinical Supervision

 BACP Registered Member

-Internal Family Systems Therapy, Level 1 & 2 trained (Advanced Certification Candidate, expected 2026)
+Internal Family Systems Therapist, Level 1 & 2 trained

 Post-Graduate Diploma, Integrative Psychotherapy and Counselling, CCPE London